Hibs on brink of League Cup exit after Morton draw

 Henderson crashed in an equaliser but the Premiership side could not find a winner as Aiden McGeady flashed a stoppage-time strike wide.

-Henderson and McGeady had their shootout penalties saved by Brian Schwake and Ryan Porteous clipped the top of the crossbar with his effort, leaving Kyle Jacobs to tuck in the decisive spot-kick for a 3-1 success.
+Then Henderson and McGeady had their shootout penalties saved by Brian Schwake and Ryan Porteous clipped the top of the crossbar with his effort, leaving Kyle Jacobs to tuck in the decisive spot-kick.

 Falkirk took an early lead at New Dundas Park when a Callumn Morrison free-kick squeezed through the defensive wall.